Fraud Blocker

 Q: What Happens When a Person Is Detained by ICE?

-There are some instances when expedited removal takes place, and the foreign national is not given the chance to attend an immigration court hearing.
-If they come to the United States with forged or improper travel documents or don’t comply with travel document requirements, they can be deported under expedited removal.
+A: If a noncitizen is detained by ICE, they could appear in court as part of the deportation process.
+Before appearing in court or being deported, they will likely be held in a detention center.
+There are some instances when expedited removal takes place, and the individual is not given the chance to attend an immigration court hearing.
+If they come to the United States with forged or improper travel documents, they can be deported under expedited removal.

 Q: What Is Welcome Corps for Refugees?